garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 |

-JSP implementation
+Implementation of JSP
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-See the example below for jsp implements.
+See the example of implementaion of messages below.

 **include.jsp(Common jsp file to be included)**